The Academic Program

 The off-campus study program is administered by the Office of Off-Campus Study in McGregory Hall.
-Options include semester-long Colgate study groups directed by Colgate faculty; semester-long approved programs offered by other universities or education providers; and extended study courses taught by Colgate faculty that include a three-week off-campus component.
+Options include semester-long Colgate study groups directed by Colgate faculty; semester-long approved programs offered by other universities or education providers; and extended study courses taught by Colgate faculty that includes an off-campus component from 14-21 days.

 Students are advised to meet with an off-campus study adviser to learn more about their options and plan in order to take best advantage of this opportunity.
 Students should consult their academic adviser and department early in the process to discuss degree requirements and any courses to be applied towards the major or minor.

 Application to off-campus study programs is made through the Office of Off-Campus Study.
 Applicants must meet the GPA requirements and prerequisites of their desired program, and be in good academic standing with Colgate in the following areas: academic, financial, and disciplinary.
 Students must demonstrate personal and academic maturity equal to the demands of the off-campus program, which often exceeds the demands of the campus.
 This maturity should be attested to by the student’s academic record, administrative dean, and academic adviser.
 Admission to an off-campus study program is competitive and not guaranteed.